dincarnato/RNAFramework-docs/docs/rf-fold.md

 Prediction can be performed either on the whole transcript, or through a windowed approach (see next paragraph).
 <br/><br/>
 ## Windowed folding
-The windowed folding approach is based on the original method described in Siegfried *et al*., 2014 (PMID: [25028896](https://www.ncbi.nlm.nih.gov/pubmed/25028896)), and consists of 3 main steps, outlined below:
+The windowed folding approach is inspired by the original method described in Siegfried *et al*., 2014 (PMID: [25028896](https://www.ncbi.nlm.nih.gov/pubmed/25028896)).
+Since version __2.8.0__, the underlying logic of the windowed approach has been slightly changed, by performing the detection of pseudoknots as the last step.
+The procedure is outlined below:
 <br/><br/>
 ![RNAFramework pipeline](http://www.rnaframework.com/images/windowed_folding.png)
 <br/><br/>
+In step I, a window is slid along the RNA, and partition function is calculated.
+If provided, soft-constraints from structure probing are applied.
+Predicted base-pair probabilities are averaged across all windows in which they have appeared, and base-pairs with >99% probability are retained, and hard-constrained to be paired in step III.<br/>
+In step II, a window is slid along the RNA, and MFE folding is performed, including (where present) soft-constraints from probing data, and base-pairs from step I. Predicted base-pairs are retained if they appear in >50% of analyzed windows.<br/>
-In step I (optional), a window is slid along the RNA, and pseudoknotted structures are detected using the same approach employed by the __ShapeKnots__ algorithm (Hajdin *et al.*, 2013 (PMID: [23503844](https://www.ncbi.nlm.nih.gov/pubmed/23503844))).
-Our implementation of the ShapeKnots algorithm relies on the __ViennaRNA package__ (instead of __RNAstructure__ as the original implementation did), thus is __much__ faster:
+In step III (optional), a window is slid along the RNA, and putative pseudoknots are detected using the same approach employed by the __ShapeKnots__ algorithm (Hajdin *et al.*, 2013 (PMID: [23503844](https://www.ncbi.nlm.nih.gov/pubmed/23503844))).
+Our implementation of the ShapeKnots algorithm relies on the __ViennaRNA package__ (instead of __RNAstructure__ as in the original implementation), thus it is __much__ faster:
 <br/><br/>
 ![ShapeKnots/RNA Framework comparison](http://www.rnaframework.com/images/shapeknots.png)
 <br/><br/>
 Nonetheless, both algorithms work in single thread.
 Alternatively, the multi-thread implementation ``ShapeKnots-smp`` shipped with the latest __RNAstructure__ version can be used.<br/>
 If constraints from structure probing experiments are provided, these are incorporated in the form of soft-constraints.
-Predicted pseudoknotted base-pairs are retained if they apper in >50% of analyzed windows.
-In case constraints are provided, pseudoknots are retained only if the average reactivity of bases on both sides of the helices is below a certain reactivity cutoff.<br/>
+Predicted pseudoknotted base-pairs are retained if they apper in >50% of analyzed windows and if they do not clash with the nested base-pairs indentified in step II.
+In case structure probing constraints are provided, pseudoknots are retained only if the average reactivity of bases on both sides of the pseudoknotted helix is below a certain reactivity cutoff.<br/>
-In step II, a window is slid along the RNA, and partition function is calculated.
-If provided, soft-constraints are applied.
-If step I has been performed, pseudoknotted bases are hard-constrained to be single-stranded.
-Predicted base-pair probabilities are averaged across all windows in which they have appeared, and base-pairs with >99% probability are retained, and hard-constrained to be paired in step III.<br/>
-In step III, a window is slid along the RNA, and MFE folding is performed, including (where present) soft-constraints from probing data, and hard-constraints from stages I and II.
-Predicted base-pairs are retained if they appear in >50% of analyzed windows.

 !!! note "Note"
     At all stages, increased sampling is performed at the 5'/3'-ends to avoid end biases

-At this stage, if step I has been peformed, pseudoknotted base-pairs are added back to the structure, and the free energy is computed.
 Along with the predicted structure, the windowed method also produces a WIGGLE track file containing per-base Shannon entropies.<br/>Regions with higher Shannon entropies are likely to form alternative structures, while those with low Shannon entropies correspond to regions with well-defined RNA structures, or persistent single-strandedness (Siegfried *et al*., 2014).<br/>
 Shannon entropy is calculated as: <br/>

 <math display="block" xmlns="http://www.w3.org/1998/Math/MathML"><msub><mi>H</mi><mi>i</mi></msub><mo>=</mo><mo>-</mo> <munderover><mo>&sum;</mo><mrow><mi>j</mi><mo>=</mo><mn>1</mn></mrow><mi>J</mi></munderover><msub><mi>p</mi><mi>i,j&#xA0;</mi></msub><msub><mi>log</mi><mn>10&#xA0;</mn></msub><msub><mi>p</mi><mi>i,j</mi></msub></math><br/>